pologora/lawyer_matching_system_rest_api/readme.md

 ## Description

 Platform to match clients with lawyers.
-When a client has a legal issue, the system suggests available lawyers based on the nature of the case and the client's budget.
+When a client has a legal issue, the system suggests available lawyers based on the nature of the case and the lawyer's hourly rate.
 Ratings and reviews help the client choose a lawyer.

 - **Landing Page**: Users can search for lawyers by region, city, and specialization without needing to register.
 - **Search Results**: Users view lawyer profiles and can apply additional filters and sorting options.